hernanullon/ClimaticHealthy/README.md

 the welfare of people living in the city of Campinas SP.
 To carry out this project, two main databases were used: The Cepagri database, which has temperature and humidity data from 1997 to 2018 and the Cetesb database from January to May 2020.
-Pre-processing of data was performed to correct missing data in both databases and calculations were performed to find two Indicators that characterize a person's thermal comfort in relation to the environment are: humidex, heat waves.
+Pre-processing of data was performed to correct missing data in both databases and calculations were performed to find three Indicators that characterize a person's thermal comfort in relation to the environment are: humidex, heat waves, cold waves.
 After finding the indicators, clustering algorithms were applied to identify healthy climate conditions that contribute to people's well-being.

 ## Equipe :